 Yes.
 The rights to a registered trademark cannot be used to prevent another party from using their own name in a common manner or from using common names or generic terms in a common way, for example.

-Commercial use of a registered trademark in connection with the designated goods or services; commercial use of a similar trademark in connection with similar goods or services, commercial use of registered or a similar trademark in connection with similar goods or services; or acts in preparation of such use may constitute infringement.
+Commercial use of a registered trademark in connection with the designated goods or services; commercial use of a similar trademark in connection with similar goods or services; commercial use of a registered or a similar trademark in connection with similar goods or services; or acts in preparation of such use may constitute infringement.

 However, use for explanation or design only is considered fair use.

-Yes, the registered trademark can be cancelled by a non-use cancellation trial(Trademark Law Art.
+Yes, the registered trademark can be cancelled by a non-use cancellation trial if the registered trademark has not been used for over three years (Trademark Law Art.
 50).

 Yes.
 Any person can file an opposition within two months from the date of publication of the registration.